hazardsg/atd-b2b-tshoot/README.md

 make deploy-scenario-cvp
 ```

-To reset the troubleshooting lab to the correct configuration/solution, run the following command:
+To reset the troubleshooting lab configletsto the correct configuration/solution, run the following command:

 ``` bash
 make deploy-fixes
 ```

+If the configs show out of compliance, sync the desired configs.

 ## STEP #5 - Begin Scenario